malinthasa/BC4SCM/ReadMe.md

 Bugs and error are listed below based on the severity

-Level0 -
+1. Level0

       Sometimes, the demo scenario faces inconsistance errors.
 If you are not getting the expected value in the browser UI, refresh the browser before you try again.

-Level1 -
+2. Level1

+      dwedw